vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Jan  3 02:01:58 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Jan  4 02:02:03 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER